AusClimateService/indices/README.md

 (in conjunction with the `--nworkers` and `--nthreads` options) to launch and configure a local dask cluster.
-We are still figuring out the optimal local cluster settings for different use cases but will add advice to this documentation soon.
+We are still figuring out the optimal local cluster settings for different use cases and will add advice to this documentation soon.